 - We learned about Abram who God makes 3 promises: 1) give him land in Canaan 2) his name would be great and a great nation would come from him 3) the entire earth would be blessed through him.
 Thus he would be the Father of All Nations!
 Abraham is a huge player in the salvation story.
-God changed his name to Abraham and his wife whom God changed her name to Sarah- because God is giving that person a new mission - Abraham's lineage is important because it's from his line of descendants that the true king will be born: Jesus. - God blessed Abraham and Sarah w/ a son Isaac- He is the patriarch and Jews, Christians and Muslims look to him as their father. - Isaac had which 2 sons (Jacob and Esau) and what happened?
-(Jacob stole Esau's blessing and inheritance - Jacob then ran away and married.
+God changed his name to Abraham and his wife whom God changed her name to Sarah- because God is giving that person a new mission - Abraham's lineage is important because it's from his line of descendants that the true king will be born: Jesus. - God blessed Abraham and Sarah w/ a son Isaac- (Abraham is the patriarch and Jews, Christians and Muslims look to him as their father.) - Isaac had which 2 sons (Jacob and Esau) and what happened?
+(Jacob stole Esau's blessing and inheritance that was intended for the eldest son) - Jacob then ran away and married.
 He had how many sons?
 (12) and these sons became known as the what?
 (12 tribes of Israel).
 Which son was most famous and why?
-(Joseph because he was sold into slavery in Egypt and later his family came there.
+(Joseph because he was sold into slavery in Egypt and later his family came there because of the famine in Canaan).